-The Board of Directors has also reviewed the Middlenext code points requiring special attention as revised in September 2021.
+The Board of Directors has also reviewed the Middlenext Code points requiring special attention as revised in September 2021.
 Specifically:

-- points concerning the Board's supervisory powers were discussed in conjunction with assessing the work of the Board of Directors in February 2022 for fiscal 2021; - points concerning executive and sovereign powers were reviewed at the March 16, 2022 Board of Directors meeting during its discussions on the operations of the Board of Directors and the merits of establishing an Appointments and Remuneration Committee.
+- points concerning the Board's supervisory powers were discussed in conjunction with assessing the work of the Board of Directors in February 2022; - points concerning executive and sovereign powers were reviewed at the March 15, 2023 Board of Directors meeting during its discussions on the operations of the Board of Directors and the merits of establishing an Appointments and Remuneration Committee.